Newborn Bilirubin Blood Test: Understanding Normal Levels For Your Baby’s Health

 Normal Range of Bilirubin in Newborn

-The normal range of bilirubin in newborns can vary slightly depending on the method of measurement and the baby’s specific health condition.
+The new born baby bilirubin normal range can vary slightly depending on the method of measurement and the baby’s specific health condition.
 In general:

 • Total Bilirubin Levels: Less than 5 mg/dL at birth, increasing within the first 3–5 days before returning to normal levels by the end of the first week.